Subin-Vidhu/2024/Python API Development - Comprehensive Course for Beginners/Readme.md

         - `uvicorn fastapi_main:app --reload` # fastapi_main.py is the file name and app is the FastAPI instance

         - `uvicorn app.main:app --reload` # app is the folder name and main is the file name

+- To connect postgre db:

+        - Install:

+            - `pip install psycopg2` # For PostgreSQL